This page contains instructions to download and install the R-INLA package

-(Ooops: There are two versions of the R-INLA package; one more stable and one that is in active development.
-To get the test-version do
+There are two versions of the R-INLA package; one that is updated 'once in a while' and one that is in active development (the testing-version).

 2. The regular way:

-Download the package choosing one of the following alternatives
+Download the (more stable) package choosing one of the following alternatives

 and install it.
 For Linux and Mac, do